Getting Started with Cowork

 Issue: Folder access denied

-- Check macOS Privacy Settings (System Settings > Privacy & Security > Files and Folders)
+- macOS: Check Privacy Settings (System Settings > Privacy & Security > Files and Folders) and grant Claude Desktop permission

 - Try granting access to a more specific folder